Skip to contents

 In this section, we will show how to use each thinning method, highlighting its unique parameters and features.

-This is the most common method for calculating the distance between points, as it directly computes all pairwise distances and retains points that are far enough apart based on the thinning distance.
-By default, it computes the Haversine distance using the RdistEarth function from the fields package.
-If euclidean is set to TRUE, it will compute the Euclidean distance instead.
-The main advantage of this method is that it computes the full picture of your points, making it easier to retain the maximum number of points.
-However, the primary drawback is that it is very time and memory consuming, as it requires computing all pairwise comparisons.
+This is the most common greedy method for calculating the distance between points (search_type="brute"), as it directly computes all pairwise distances and retains points that are far enough apart based on the thinning distance.
+By default, it computes the Haversine distance using the rdist.earth() function from the fields package.
+If distance = "euclidean", it computes the Euclidean distance instead.
+The main advantage of this method is that it computes the full distance matrix between your points.
+However, the main disadvantage is that it is very time- and memory-consuming, as it requires computing all pairwise comparisons.

 thin_sim_data <- thin_points(